micha224/Jan_1GAM/Assets/UnIDE/Readme.txt

 Notes:
 In order to be able to use the standard Ctrl+S (Command+S on OSX) hotkey to save your current file, you must be unity loaded into a saved scene.
 You can also use the alternate save hotkey in the list above at any time.

+If you are experiencing slowness while editing and you are using OSX, try enabling "Force Generic Completion" in the General Settings menu, or disable completion completely.
+Unfortunately there seems to be a bug in the version of Mono that Unity uses that cripples multithreaded tasks on OSX.

 On rare occasions the Undo hotkey (Ctrl+Z, Command+Z on OSX) may stop working.
 Unfortunately I dont have much control over this because of the way Unity handles hotkeys.
 Closing and reopening UnIDE usually fixes this though.